johntron/pi-connect-cam/README.md

 2. Flash Pi OS to your SD card - it's useful to configure WiFi and SSH at this point using Pi Imager.
 3. Insert SD card and ensure the device connects to your network
 4. Connect to the device via SSH
+5. Download this codebase using [the link from the release page](https://github.com/johntron/pi-connect-cam/releases/latest). e.g. `curl -OL https://github.com/johntron/pi-connect-cam/archive/refs/tags/v0.1.tar.gz`
+6. Extract: `tar -xzf v0.1.tar.gz`
+7. Make executable: `chmod u+x install.sh`
-5. Run the install script: `sudo ./install.sh`
+7. Run the install script: `sudo ./install.sh`

 ## Troubleshooting